HashkeyHSK/whale-staking/README.md

 **Withdrawal Amount**:
 - ✅ Principal + all accrued rewards
 - Rewards calculated based on actual staking time (but not exceeding lock period)
+- Position marked as `isCompletedStake = true` (eligible for penalty pool distribution)

 **Example**:
 ```